Update on Collared Wild Dog in Gonarezhou National Park

 Having GPS tracking collars on packs who live in close proximity with human communities is one of the main tools used by conservation organisations to monitor the dogs' movement patterns and prevent potentially deadly conflict situations.

-Click here to donate a collar to protect predators from human-wildlife conflict.
+Click here to donate to protect predators from human-wildlife conflict.

 To get notifications on collar deployment for this pack of wild dogs, be sure to subscribe to our newsletter!